-Dunkirk, summer 2017 's biggest Blockbuster movie
+Dunkirk, a Blockbuster movie

-The ink on the newspapers is barely dry but the reviews are in and summer 2017’s biggest blockbuster, Dunkirk, is a hit with the critics.
-Rave reviews are expected to increase interest in the WW2 story.
 The commune of Dunkirk, or as it’s referred to in French, Dunkerque, in Hauts-de-France, has several tributes and memorials to the evacuation for anyone wanting to learn more.

 The film is based on Operation Dynamo , an evacuation of over 330,000 Allied soldiers from the beaches of Dunkirk, in Northern France between May 26th and June 4th.
 The Christopher Nolan film tells the story of how 700 private boats known as the “Little Ships of Dunkirk” came to the aid of French and British soldiers and delivered them safely across the channel after the troops had been forced back by the German army.
 The limited resources of the British army and number of military ships would not allow so many men to be evacuated in time without this extra help.